franleplant/nosleepjavascript-blog/content/blog/gatbsy-typescript/index.md

-I have been using Typescript for the past 4 years in different production projects in different companies and although this post is not meant to be a _why typescript?_ post let me tell you briefly why I love typescript and why I do think that most medium to largse size Javascript applications would benefit from using Typescript, in no particular order:
+I have been using Typescript for the past 4 years in different production projects in different companies and although this post is not meant to be a _why typescript?_ post let me tell you briefly why I love typescript and why I do think that most medium to larger size Javascript applications would benefit from using Typescript, in no particular order:

-1- automatically up-to-date and synchronized code documentation in the form of types.
+1. automatically up-to-date and synchronized code documentation in the form of types.
-2- new code verification tool added to your pool (in javascript apps this is mostly made of different kinds of tests and lints)
+2. new code verification tool added to your pool (in Javascript apps this is mostly made of different kinds of tests and lints)
-3- better development experience: better autocompletion and api discovery 4- type checker guided hassle free refactoring
+3. better development experience: better autocompletion and API discovery
+4. type checker guided hassle free refactoring
-5- improve the mind set of developers so that they think more about data structures and their semantic meaning inside the code (as oposed to just have a bunch of unamed and uncategorized objects which is something that tends to happen in bigger javascript apps).
+5. improve the mind set of developers so that they think more about data structures and their semantic meaning inside the code (as opposed to just have a bunch of unnamed and uncategorised objects which is something that tends to happen in bigger Javascript apps).

-I plan to talk a lot more about this in a follow up post so that is why I wont focus to much explaining these points, but please note that most of these come from real world experiences handling large production code bases in both Javascript and Typescript, and there is an abysm between the too.
+I plan to talk a lot more about this in a follow up post so that is why I won't focus to much explaining these points, but please note that most of these come from real world experiences handling large production code bases in both Javascript and Typescript, and there is an abyss between the too.

 Additionally, from a business standpoint we can also enumerate derived benefits: